bcgov/moh-prime/documentation/Readme.md

 Please reach out to the team for a link to our schema-spy url.

 ## Swagger
-Please reach out to the team for a link to our Swagger API url
+Please reach out to the team for a link to our Swagger API url.